microsoft/vscode-docs/docs/java/java-testing.md

 > **Note**: If you have already setup your Java test framework in your project, you can skip to the [Features](#features) section.

-### Enabling testing and adding test framework JARs to your project
+### Enable testing and adding test framework JARs to your project

-Start from `Test Runner for Java@0.34.0`, you can enable a test framework for your unmanaged folder project (the project without any build tools) with just a few clicks from the `Testing` explorer:
+Starting with Test Runner for Java version 0.34.0, you can enable a test framework for your unmanaged folder project (a project without any build tools) with just a few steps in the **Testing** Explorer:

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-testing/enable-tests.mp4" type="video/mp4">
 </video>

-> **Note**: Currently this feature only supports unmanaged folders which do not contain any testing dependencies.
+> **Note**: Currently this feature only supports unmanaged folders that do not contain any testing dependencies.

 ### JUnit 4